ernius/cedilleparser/README.md

 Aterm ->  Aterm '-' Lterm
 ```

 So terms applications explicitly associates from left to right.
 Notation: name of grammar variables begin with uppercase, while tokens begin with lowercase or are quoted.
-Another change is that now the left aterm and the '-' symbol could produce a string without any white spaces in between (equivalent to aterm -> aterm ows maybeErased aterm)
+Another change implied by the last rule, is that the left `aterm` and the `'-'` symbols could produce a string without any white spaces between them (equivalent to a rule `aterm -> aterm **ows** maybeErased aterm`)

 The following kind production rule: